Lassa Fever Outbreak: Cross River state intensifies sensitization in

-The Commissioner for Health Dr Betta Edu, DG Primary health Dr Ekpeyong and the entire health team, carried out a rigorous sensitization exercise in Yakurr LGA of CRS on the steps/modalities that will help prevent and control this deadly disease.
+The Commissioner for Health Dr Betta Edu, DG Primary health Dr Ekpeyong and the entire health team carried out a rigorous sensitisation exercise in Yakurr LGA of CRS on the steps/modalities that will help prevent and control Lassa Fever.

 SIGNS AND SYMPTOMS OF LASSA FEVER

-The early stages of Lassa fever presents initially like other febrile illnesses such as malaria.
-Symptoms of the disease generally include: fever, headache, sore throat, general body weakness, cough, nausea, vomiting, diarrhea , muscle pains, chest pains and in severe cases, unexplainable bleeding from the ears, eyes, nose, mouth, vagina, anus and other body orifices.
+The early stages of Lassa fever present initially like other febrile illnesses such as malaria.
+Symptoms of the disease generally include fever, headache, sore throat, general body weakness, cough, nausea, vomiting, diarrhoea, muscle pains, chest pains and in severe cases, unexplainable bleeding from the ears, eyes, nose, mouth, vagina, anus and other body orifices.
 It could also present as persistent bleeding from sites of intravenous cannulation.

 - Clearing the environment regularly.